Credit Reporting Agencies - Credit Bureaus, Equifax, TransUnion, Experian

 The credit bureaus use all of this information to come up with your credit score, a calculation so complex that there is no exact formula to print.
 Credit grantors who pay extra, about 30 percent of them, can see your credit score in addition to the factual information.
 There is a lot of emphasis on credit scoring lately.
 Consumers were previously prohibited from seeing their credit scores until Fair Isaac began allowing consumers to see their scores around 2001.
 However, it will cost extra if you wish to see your score when you order your credit report.

-How Long Does it Take For a Positive or Negative Item to Show Up on My Credit Report?
+How Long Does it Take For an Item to Show Up on a Credit Report?

 Suppose you've just paid off a large loan and you're applying for a car loan or a mortgage.
 It would be nice to know that the lender who pulls your report will see that the old loan was paid off.